You want smart political talk without the meltdowns?

 You think Kamala Harris would take that?

-Do you think she would prefer to be a justice on the Supreme Court for the next thirty years?
+Do you think she would prefer to be a justice on the Supreme Court for the next 30 years as opposed to running for president and probably losing because her poll numbers are so bad?

 I guess let's take a look at what Jill Biden's done in her office, right?

-Like Joe Biden has her hands around, I mean, not literally, but the presidency is in the Biden family.
+Like Jill Biden has her hands around, I mean, not literally, but the presidency is in the Biden family.

 Yeah.

-And if Jill Biden is one of the people who's been the most reluctant, reluctant to uh relinquish that power, you actually think that Kamala Harris would be willing to like let go of the presidency if she was named as president.
+And if Jill Biden is one of the people who has been the most reluctant to relinquish that power, you actually think that Kamala Harris would be willing to let go of the presidency if she was named as president.

-But I think also terrible theory, and it's beneath you and all of your professional success.
+It's a long shot, but I think it's a terrible theory, and it's beneath you and all of your professional.

 Her likability is lower than Joe Biden's.